 “And when will you marry?”
 A thousand disapprovals danced beneath his words.
 “When you find me a suitable suitor.”
 “Give me your requirements.”
 He scrambled for pen and paper.
 Rolling my eyes I listed; “Tall, handsome, wealthy.
 Doctor, lawyer, or engineer.”
 “At your age,” he said, “isn’t sapience enough?”
 This entry is submitted for YeahWrite […]

 Posted on March 22, 2018

 Arse over tea-kettle, and over I went.
 Legs swept from under me, roller skating mid-air like Wyle E. Coyote caught off a cliff, then down with a wallop.

 “It’s going swimmingly,” she said while catching the lifejacket and wrangling two teens.

-YeahWrite Microprose #312 grid, but I love flash/microprose and wanted to play along with the other YeahWriters.
-The single word prompt was hand.
-This piece, about my maternal grandmother, is nonfiction.
+I didn’t post in this week’s YeahWrite Microprose #312 grid, but I love flash/microprose and wanted to play along with other YeahWriters.

 They appear, carrying your fragile heart in their hands.
 Shlurrpff, off the breast.
 “I do myself”; an experiment in feeding.
 Mismatched clothes, and shoes on the wrong feet.
 Backpack on and away to school.
 Friends and teams.
 Is that my car?
 Silence.